Current Environment: Production

 What are the surgical options for microtia?

 At Boston Children’s, the most common surgeries are hearing amplification with a hearing aid attached to bone and external ear construction.
-There are two common types of external ear construction performed—autologous ear construction (also called rib cartilage reconstruction) and alloplastic ear construction).
+There are two common types of external ear construction performed — autologous ear construction (also called rib cartilage reconstruction) and alloplastic ear construction).

 In autologous ear construction, pediatric plastic surgeons use cartilage from your child’s ribcage to create a new ear on the affected side of the head.
 This process uses your child’s own tissue, which helps enable the new ear to heal own its own if injured.
-Autologous ear construction is typically performed when a child is 6-10 years old, as they need to have grown enough rib cartilage for the reconstruction.
+Autologous ear construction is typically performed when a child is 6 to 10 years old, as they need to have grown enough rib cartilage for the reconstruction.
 The process usually involves three procedures, depending on the type and severity of your child’s microtia.
 Procedures are typically scheduled three to six months apart to allow time for proper healing.

 • First procedure: Surgeons remove cartilage from the ribcage to build a new ear.